miamisunset/food-truck/README.md

 ## Description

 An example project written using .NET.
-It is designed using Clean Architecture, Mediator and Result patterns.
+It is designed using Clean Architecture, Mediator (CQRS in other words) and Result patterns.
 The project also uses feature based organization principle.

 ## Local Requirements